aiven/aiven-docs/docs/platform/reference/eol-for-major-versions.md

 ## Aiven tools

-Aiven offers multiple tools for interacting with the Aiven platform and services.
+Aiven offers multiple tools for interacting with the Aiven Platform and services.
 These include the Aiven CLI, the Aiven Provider for Terraform, and the Aiven Operator for Kubernetes®.